srobo/volunteer-emails/SR2020/2019-12-18-competition-date-announcement.md

 ## Tech Days in 2020

+Tech Days are opportunities for teams to spend a whole day working on their robot with lots of help available.
+They’re also an opportunity to see how other teams are doing or get more direct help with your robots.

 We have now confirmed the dates of some of the Tech Days in 2020.
 These will be in Thread's offices at 1 Alie Street in London, on the following Saturdays next year: